Botkik-hub/GAME3023_Midterm_F2023_StanislavVoronov/Assets/CraftingSystem/ReadMe.txt

 you can create your own recipes just by creating a new scriptable object from the RecipeScriptable class or you can inherit from it and add your specifics

+All recipes have to be in the Resources folder, you can specify subfolders in the RecipeBook instances

 RecipeBook has to be on the scene to work, you can choose when to load your recipes by calling LoadRecipes() method